FFmpeg/FFV1/ffv1.md

 ## Quantization Table Set

-The Quantization Table Sets are stored by storing the number of equal entries -1 of the first half of the table (represented as `len - 1` in the pseudo-code below) using the method described in (#range-non-binary-values).
-The second half doesn’t need to be stored as it is identical to the first with flipped sign. `scale` and `len_count[ i ][ j ]` are temporary values used for the computing of `context_count[ i ]` and are not used outside Quantization Table Set pseudo-code.
+The Quantization Table Sets are stored by storing the number of equal entries -1 of the first half of the table (represented as `len - 1` in the pseudocode below) using the method described in (#range-non-binary-values).
+The second half doesn’t need to be stored as it is identical to the first with flipped sign. `scale` and `len_count[ i ][ j ]` are temporary values used for the computing of `context_count[ i ]` and are not used outside Quantization Table Set pseudocode.

 Example: